Skip to main content Skip to main menu

 • Able to lift a minimum of 20 pounds.

-• Able to refrain from nourishment or restroom breaks for periods up to 6 hours.
+• Able to refrain from nourishment or restroom breaks for periods of up to 6 hours.

 • Demonstrate sufficient peripheral vision to anticipate and function while in the sterile surgical environment.